Xue family murder and abandonment: Background

-Nai Yin Xue was born in approximately 1953 or 1954, and emigrated from China to New Zealand in 1980, age 25.
-He claimed to be a martial arts expert.
-His 28-year-old wife, Anan (Annie) Liu arrived in Auckland on 19 April 2002, to learn English.
+Marriage and abuse

 The couple lived at 26 Keystone Avenue, near Dominion Road in Mount Roskill, which was made up of two flats with a shared kitchen.
-The couple's marriage had been fairly happy until she had given birth to his daughter in 2004; Xue then became extremely aggressive and violent towards Liu for the baby being a girl.
+The couple's marriage had been fairly happy until she had given birth to his daughter, Qian Xun "Clare" Xue, in 2004; Xue then became extremely aggressive and violent towards Liu for the baby being a girl.

 Liu had been living in fear of her abusive husband since the child was born, having previously taken a protection order out against him after a particularly violent attack.
 On 28 July 2007, she had to flee with Qian Xun to a woman's refuge in Wellington after he threatened to murder her.
-They found their way to the Johnsonville home of a man named Weihong Song, who rented out rooms.
+They found their way to the Johnsonville home of Weihong Song, who rented out rooms.
 It was ascertained that Song and Liu began to have feelings for each other, as his wife and daughter were away in China.
 When Xue found out about this, he purchased an axe to kill her and drove down to Wellington to do so.
 Xue broke into the home and began violently searching the rooms rented out.
 Song's dog sounded the alarm, and, with a rifle in his hand, Song chased Xue away.
 A speed camera in Levin at 3:31 a.m. recorded Xue's drive back to Auckland.

 Xue and Liu got back together shortly afterward for the sake of their child, but Xue continued to fear his wife was having an affair.